dannypv05261/docker-vpn-ap/README.md

 docker-compose down && docker-compose up -d
 ```

-# Adavance: Use multiple AP with different SSID for VPN connected to different Country
+# Use multiple AP with different SSID for VPN connected to different Country
 You can simply copy the existing docker-compose.yml, change the VPN info, and run docker-compose -f docker-compose-tw.yml to specify the config file.

 However, for most of the USB with AP, it only supports 1 AP mode. i.e. #{ AP } <= 1.